XSpoonAi/spoon-starter/README.md

 ```
 ### 2. Clone the Repository

- Install the core SDK (and optionally the toolkits package)
+ Install the core SDK and the toolkits package

 ```bash
 pip install spoon-ai-sdk      # core framework